I realized something while I was making these Berry Crepes a few weeks ago: Crepes are easier to make than pancakes.

 Crepes are Easy

 Okay.
-Let’s get down to business on these crepes.
+Let’s get down to business on these Berry Crepes.
 The cool thing about crepes is that the batter is way easier to pull together than waffle or pancake batter in my opinion.
 While a pancake batter needs to be in the sweet spot between thin and thick so the pancake puffs a bit, but doesn’t get too thick, this batter is just thin.
 After all, the whole point is that you end up with nice thin crepes.

 Honestly, I just whisk all my ingredients together in a bowl.
 It’s such a wet batter that the order doesn’t really matter.